ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/RadarReceiver.rst

 .. py:method:: set_filter(self, name: str) -> None
     :canonical: ansys.stk.core.stkobjects.RadarReceiver.set_filter

-    Set the current filter model by name.
+    Do not use this method, as it is deprecated.
+Use FilterComponentLinking on IAgRadarReceiver instead.
+Sets the current filter model by name.

     :Parameters: